Skip to main content

 How to Highlight the Challenges Encountered While Writing the Continuation

 There are numerous aspects candidates can highlight while continuing the passage.
 For instance, if the original passage employs archaic or foreign words and phrases, the candidate can elaborate on this challenge, highlighting their struggle to incorporate foreign language phrases or archaic language due to a lack of fluency or understanding.
-Additionally, if the plot in the original passage is slow-paced, the candidate might find it difficult to continue as it requires several techniques such as elaborate description and extensive use of suspense.
+Additionally, if the plot in the original passage is slow-paced, the candidate might find it difficult to continue as it requires several techniques such as elaborate description and extensive use of suspense, which might not be possible given the limited time available during the examination.

 Exam Tip